starting a project

 www.alocalprinter.com (good all rounder)

-www.solopress.com (amazingly quick, ideal for emergencies where quality is not as important as speed)
+www.solopress.com (amazingly quick, ideal for emergencies and small budgets)

 www.printed.com (great for short runs with special finishes like foil blocks and unusual paper stocks)

 www.moo.com (great for quality business cards)